-- planning your fundraiser will give you direction and allow funds and volunteers to be used efficiently.
+Planning your fundraiser will give you direction and allow funds and volunteers to be used efficiently.
 It will save you time and effort in the long run and will help make decision making easier.

 Underestimating the work load involved in the fundraiser.

-- know what is required of the fundraiser.
+Do your research, and know what is required of the fundraiser.
 You will need to work out if you have enough volunteers to help with all the tasks required.

 Not saying thank you to the supporters.

-- a "thank you" will go a long way.
+A "thank you" will go a long way.
 It will help build your relationship with your supporters and will allow you to ask those supporters for help in the future.

 Lack of communication

-- be very open about your expectations and what is involved in the fundraiser.
+Be very open about your expectations and what is involved in the fundraiser.
 People will be more willing to help if they know what to expect.

 Not showing appreciation to the volunteers.